Super-WeiDong/Weather/README.md

 #### Port: 9001
 #### service name: search

 #### Get all universities in a specific country and all students in DB
 - Endpoint: /studentanduniversity/search/{country}
 - Method: GET
 - Description: Get all universities in a specific country and all students in DB with CompletableFuture + restTemplate
+- Hystrix circuit breaker is implemented for this api
 Example:
 ```
 http://localhost:9001/studentanduniversity/search/china
 ```

+#### Swagger documentation is implemented for SearchController
+- visit http://localhost:9001/swagger-ui.html to get swagger documentation in JSON format
+- visit http://localhost:9001//swagger-ui/index.html to get swagger documentation with UI

+#### Ribbon is implemented for Search Service